 In accordance with the FCA Constitution, the FCA Executive Committee appointed three independent members to the Exco for the term: Karen Grega; Nicholas Rosamilia; and Brad Crismale.
 The FCA Executive Committee also appointed its Member, Heather Garriock, to the vacant position of Vice-President.

-Football Coaches Australia (FCA) partnered with University of Queensland (UQ) to undertake independent research around the well-being of football coaches in Australia.
+FCA partnered with University of Queensland (UQ) to undertake independent research around the well-being of football coaches in Australia.

 This first survey implemented by UQ was designed to capture information around the working environments of licensed coaches registered with Football Federation Australia.

 UQ produced an Advance Coach Employment conditions report based on the survey response data.
 The information collected from this survey was used to identify strategies to provide support to Advanced licensed football coaches.